 The picture shows buttonhole stitches, as they have a knotted edge which makes it look well defined.

 Algerian Eye Stitch (Algerian Eyelet Stitch, Star Eyelet)

 This is a very simple eyelet stitch.
-Other than as an eyelet stitch this is great as a filling stitch for embroidery designs.
-Large areas filled with this stitch looks great.
+Other than as an eyelet stitch, this is great as a filling stitch for embroidery designs.
+Large areas filled with this stitch look great.

 If you find that you are frequently making eyelets, just be aware that there are sewing machines around which can make perfect eyelets just like buttonholes.
-So next time you are shopping around for a sewing machine you know what feature to look out for.
+So next time you are shopping around for a sewing machine, you know what features to look out for.

 Related Posts : Find other stitches you can make around an eyelet hole in this post on mirror work designs